 Flax seed nutrition information will tell you most of what you need to know.

-If you want to enjoy a sesame bun, then you have to "fletcherise".
+If you want to enjoy a sesame bun, then you have to "fletcherise."
 Chew each mouthful 32 times to crack the hull so that your digestive enzymes and the bacteria in the colon can get at the goodies inside.
-They're locked up like the crown jewels in the Tower of London to prevent them oxidising!
+They're locked up like the crown jewels in the Tower of London to prevent them from atmospheric oxygen.

 Never heard of tahini?
 You're missing out.

 Peanuts do have phytosterols too, but a very small amount compared to flax and sesame seed.
 One three thousandth.
 1/3,000.
-It's all about making sure you're not one in eight women who get breast cancer.
-Or your husband prostate cancer.
+It's all about making sure you are not one in eight women who get breast cancer; or your husband a prostate tumour.